COMMON CLIMBER

 I am not sure what made us think we could call a complete stranger and be welcomed to hang out at his place, let alone show up at his front door after dark on a Friday night, grinning stupidly, asking to intrude on his quiet evening.
 Perhaps we had faith that the climbing community is welcoming and inclusive and if you are a friend-of-a-friend passing through town on a climbing trip and need a place to crash, a fellow climber will be more than happy to accommodate you.

 Pat Ament, it turned out, was not.
+At least, that’s what the events to unfold that evening led us to believe.

 “Oh, well,” Hugh said.
 “We tried.”